vamsicbmm/llm_cup/README.md

 # llm_cup
-This repo will have all the code related to the LLM cup
+This repo contains the code for FinTwin SkyBot